 “Before, during, and long after breaking ground on this facility, we have worked and will continue to work alongside West Valley area community members and our partner organizations to ensure that this center feels like it is theirs,” says Randall.

-The new facility will join other community partnerships and clinics in the area—including a joint project with Salt Lake Community College in Herriman and health centers in South Jordan and West Valley City.
+The new facility and academic campus will join other community partnerships and clinics in the area—including a joint project with Salt Lake Community College in Herriman and health centers in South Jordan and West Valley City.